What is QoS in networking?

 The Cisco IP-SLA sensor is dedicated to monitoring tagged VoIP traffic on your network.
-It logs a range of metrics for call traffic including roundtrip time, latency, jitter, delays and the Mean Opinion Score (MOS).
+It logs a range of metrics for voice traffic including roundtrip time, latency, jitter, delays and the Mean Opinion Score (MOS).

 The Cisco CBQoS sensor follows Class-based Quality of Service implementations.
 CBQoS is a queuing methodology and if you want to implement it, you are going to have to keep track of more entry points to your routers and switches.
 You create at least three virtual queues for each device, so there is much more to monitor.

-PRTG is able to set itself up and map all of your infrastructure automatically.
-However, QoS implementations require decision making, so you are going to have to set up the method yourself by deciding which types of traffic to prioritize.
+PRTG is able to set itself up and map all of your network infrastructure automatically.
+However, QoS implementations require decision making, so you are going to have to set up the method yourself by deciding which types of network traffic to prioritize.

 Paessler lets you use PRTG for free if you only activate a maximum of 100 sensors.
 If you go larger, you can get a 30-day free trial of the system, including the QoS monitor.

 Cable routers and switches that can be configured to prioritize protocols are usually accessed by router management software suites.
 The whole process of configuring your QoS preference is a pretty straightforward affair that involves: